The Elliott Homestead

 This digger’s clutch is centrifugal and operates at 4000r/min in use and 2800r/minute idle.
 The auger bit is 28 inches long and has a diameter of 6 inches.

 Tool Tuff Gas-Powered Hand-Held Posthole Digger, 63CC.
-3HP with Auger Combo
+3HP With Auger Combo

 You don’t have to stick with the same tool brands.
 Tool Tuff is our eighth post-hole digger.
 This company continues to be a leader in the industry.
 What does Tool Tuff’s post-hole digger have to offer other than 3.0 horsepower?